Beau Sandland: Carolina Panthers

 Sandland was drafted by the Carolina Panthers in the seventh round, 252nd overall, of the 2016 NFL draft.
-On September 3, 2016, he was waived by the Panthers as part of final roster cuts.
-The next day he was signed to the Panthers' practice squad.
-He was released by the Panthers on November 9, 2016.
+On September 3, 2016, he was waived by the Panthers as a part of final roster cuts.
+The next day, Sandland was re-signed to the Panthers' practice squad.
+He was released by the Panthers on November 9.

 Green Bay Packers

 On November 11, 2016, Sandland was signed to the Green Bay Packers' practice squad.
 He signed a futures contract with the Packers on January 24, 2017.
-He was placed on injured reserve on August 13, 2017.
-On August 18, 2017, he was released from injured reserve.
+Sandland was placed on injured reserve on August 13.
+On August 18, he was released from injured reserve.

 Arizona Cardinals

 On April 16, 2018, Sandland signed with the Arizona Cardinals.
-He was waived by the Cardinals on July 20, 2018 with a non-football injury designation.
+He was waived by the Cardinals on July 20, with a non-football injury designation.